augustocog/automated-wp-mysql-k8s/development.md

 logins and passwords.
 These secrets will go inside the kustomization file, which also contains all other resources.
 Why?
 Because, that way, we can launch or terminate all components with a single command:

-minikube kubectl -- apply -k./
+minikube kubectl -- apply -k./ or minikube kubectl -- delete -k./

 All other modules can be launched and deleted individually, however.
 To ensure data persistence, the WordPress and MySQL deployments are assigned each a Persistent Volume.
 Inside the MySQL deployment YAML